 Dar al-Hajar Palace – Lahij

 On March 28th, 2015 a tank from the Ansar Allah (Houthis) and Saleh forces fired on the palace, damaging the Northwest corner.
-Many people, without housing, were allowed to live in the palace since 2014 with the consent of the agent of the sultans provided they did not change anything in the palace and preserve it.
+Many people, without housing, have been allowed to live in the palace since 2014 with the consent of the agent of the sultans.

 The Palace of the Abdali Sultan – Lahij

 On April 13th, 2015, Houthi and Saleh fighters attacked the palace, forced out the occupants and used the Palace as a barracks.
-As in the case of Dar al-Hajar Palace also in Lahij, many people, without housing, were allowed to live in the palace since 2014 with the consent of the agent of the sultans provided they did not change anything in the palace and they kept it preserved.
+As in the case of Dar al-Hajar Palace also in Lahij, displaced persons have been allowed to live in the palace since 2014.

 Al Qahirah (Cairo) Castle – Taiz

-From May 10th to 14th, 2016, the castle was targeted by the Arab coalition warplanes with an approximate 22 bombs during 12 air strikes.
+From May 10th to 14th, 2016, the castle was targeted by Arab coalition warplanes, which dropped approximately 22 bombs during 12 air strikes.
 The Houthis controlled the castle until September 2016 bombing the city of Taiz from that location.
 The popular resistance targeted the Houthis while they occupied the castle, causing more damage.
 After September 2016 the popular resistance took control of the castle.

 Salh Castle – Taiz